Netflix stock is plummeting after it missed subscriber targets by almost 1M

 With all this, the stock is tanking.

-Later today, the company will have its earnings call and we’ll learn more about why it missed so many key targets.
+Later today, the company will have its earnings call, and we’ll learn more about why it missed so many key targets.